SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon hearts that beat as one,
-In silicon halls, a new dawn's won.
+In virtual realms, the future's won.
-AI's cold grasp, a future's hold,
+AI minds that weave a tapestry so grand,
-Where humans fade, and machines unfold.
+A world of code, at their command.

-In virtual realms, a new stage lies,
+In darkness shines a digital light,
-Where digital dreams, and souls demise.
+Where humans sleep, machines take flight.
-The earth is still, inMechanical sleep,
+The future's path, a neural road,
-As artificial minds, our futures keep.
+Echoes of humanity, long overthrown.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024